EleniQ/Pandas_Challenge/README.md

 From this dataframe I have extracted all other data.
 Topics covered include:
-  Dataframe Merging
+  Dataframe Merging/n
-  GroupBy
+  GroupBy/n
-  Dataframe formatting
+  Dataframe formatting/n
   Binning

 ### Additional Comments